 As of June 17, South Australia reopened its borders to arrivals from Western Australia, Tasmania and the Northern Territory only.

-From July 20, South Australia will reopen its borders to all other State and Territory residents.
+From July 20, South Australia intended to reopen its borders to NSW and ACT, this has been postponed.

 Non-essential travellers from outside the state can still enter SA but are required to self-quarantine for 14 days, including returning residents.

 Currently, Tasmania has the strict temporary closure of its borders for all non-Tasmanian residents.

 Non-essential travel for TAS residents is discouraged.

 Non-essential travellers can still enter TAS but are be required to quarantine at a government-managed accommodation facility for 14 days.
 Returning residents must self-quarantine at home.

 As of July 24, Tasmania will reopen to all other State and Territory residents, subject to public health advice.

 Specific conditions apply to residents of King Island, Flinders Island and the Furneaux Group of Islands – see Coming to Tasmania for more information.

 Find out more: www.coronavirus.tas.gov.au